christopherbaxter/Intune-BitlockerKeyRotation-Bulk/README.md

 If you are migrating to Intune Bitlocker management, with Bitlocker Recovery Keys escrowed to AzureAD, this script will allow you to rotate the keys for all Windows 10 devices in AzureAD.

+The reason this script exists is that (as of 15/02/2022), there is no other way to request the devices to rotate their Bitlocker Recovery keys into AzureAD (or escrow the key if none exists in AzureAD) in bulk.

 ## What is needed for this script to function?

 You will need a Service Principal in AzureAD with sufficient rights.
 I have a Service Principal that I use for multiple processes, I would not advise copying my permissions.
 I suggest following the guide from <https://msendpointmgr.com/2021/01/18/get-intune-managed-devices-without-an-escrowed-bitlocker-recovery-key-using-powershell/>.
 My permissions are set as in the image below.
 Please do not copy my permissions, this Service Principal is used for numerous tasks.
 I really should correct this, unfortunately, time has not been on my side, so I just work with what work for now.